MicrosoftAzureAaron/private-endpoint-training/README.md

 ### Route Tables & Private Endpoint Policies Impact

-- **VM1Subnet:** Routes all outbound traffic (`0.0.0.0/0`) through the Azure Firewall, but unless a specific route for the private endpoint subnet (or a smaller prefix) is present, traffic to the private endpoint will follow Azure's default routing and bypass the firewall—even if private endpoint policies are enabled.
+- **VM1Subnet:** Routes all outbound traffic (`0.0.0.0/0`) through the Azure Firewall, but unless a specific route for the private endpoint subnet (or a smaller prefix) is present, traffic to the private endpoint will follow Azure's default routing and bypass the firewall, even if private endpoint policies are enabled on the private endpoint subnet.

 - **VM2Subnet:** With private endpoint policies enabled on the PE subnet and a route for the PE subnet (or a more specific prefix) in the VM2 route table, traffic to the private endpoint is forced through the Azure Firewall for inspection and control.